Get started with the applications

 Merging and deploying changes

-Once approved and merged your PR is automatically built and deployed to our staging environment where you can perform further acceptance testing.
+Once approved and merged your PR is automatically built and deployed to our staging environment where you can perform further acceptance testing and smoke testing.
 After that deploying to production is a manual step in Concourse CI.